To understand what an HTML tag is, let’s start by defining what HTML is.

 The <H1 HTML tag>

-The <H1> tag corresponds to the main title of your page – not to be confused with the <title> tag, which is only displayed in the SERP.
-In SEO terms, the <Hn> tag is the most important.
+From an SEO point of view, the <Hn> tag is the most important.
 In fact, it’s mandatory.
-You absolutely must have one on each and every one of your web pages.
+You absolutely must have one on each of your web pages.
 Google gives it a lot of weight, so make sure it contains your main keyword.
-From a marketing point of view, it’s the first thing visitors will see on your page.
-Its content must therefore be catchy and grab the reader’s attention, encouraging them to read on.

 Other HTML tags <Hn>

+Finally, make sure to respect the order of these HTML tags.
 Don’t add a <H4> title before a <H3> title, for example.

 Learn more: 9 tips to optimize your WordPress content for better SEO